 Micro-influencers are often more affordable, making it easier to market your products to your target audience without breaking the bank.
 As a bonus, the engagement rate for influencers tends to rise during the holiday season.

 Online shopping through social networking platforms (aka social selling) continues to grow in popularity, according to Forbes.
 They also report that ordering and traffic shares skyrocket for online retailers during Christmas and Cyber weeks as compared to the rest of the holiday season.

 It’s yet another reason why it’s crucial for your site to offer an equally pleasant and easy user experience on mobile devices like smartphones, tablets, and desktops.

 Another great way to capture those who mainly search and scroll on their phones is by creating timely organic and paid social media marketing content.
 Explore all that m-commerce (that’s mobile commerce) and social selling have to offer — these budget-friendly tools can bring about big sales.

 9. Focus on review sections

 When 79% of shoppers say they trust online reviews as much as personal recommendations, you know they’re incredibly valuable.
 Online shoppers tend to pass over products with no reviews or too many negative ones.

 You can beef up your credibility through your holiday e-commerce plans by adding review sections, making them more prominent on your product pages and paid search ads, or asking previous satisfied customers to provide reviews via an email campaign.

 Oh, what fun it is to shop on a site with an average load time of under two seconds! (…Right?)
 Experts note that most people will abandon a site if it doesn’t load within 3 seconds.

 There are ways to minimize your site’s loading speed, but working with a developer or your existing dev team is your best bet.
-They can help speed up your website through things like:

 - Minimizing HTTP requests